Katherine Wolf

 Tell us about your toil.
 How are you investing your professional time right now?
 What’s your obsession?
 And why should it be ours?

 Our non-profit, Hope Heals, has run a summer camp for families with someone who has a disability called Hope Heals Camp.
 Over all these years, that camp community has formed us deeply.
-One of the main deeply felt needs of that community is finding a place to be able to accessibly go in the world—doing meaningful work for a dignifying wage.
-Aging parents who have young adult kids with disabilities wonder, "Will anyone know and love my child when I'm gone?
-Will they get to offer their unique gifts to the world?"
+One of the main deeply felt needs of that community is finding a place to be able to accessibly go in the world — doing meaningful work for a dignifying wage.
+Aging parents who have young adult kids with disabilities wonder, “Will anyone know and love my child when I'm gone?
+Will they get to offer their unique gifts to the world?”

 One of our core values is a mutuality of ministry, so whether at Camp or Mend the ethos is always that we are doing this work with each other, not for each other.
-We believe that the world is missing something vital about what it means to be human if the story of disability is not at the table of our communities, businesses, churches, and relationships.
+We believe that the world is missing something vital about what it means to be human if the story of disability is not at the table of our communities, businesses, churches and relationships.

-With Mend we want to show a proof of concept for what is possible in an integrated-employment, sustainable business model that is also beautiful and innovative.
-All of this work and detail is to offer a welcome to everyone who walks or rolls through the door to say, "We've been waiting for you!"
+With Mend, we want to show a proof of concept for what is possible in an integrated-employment, sustainable business model that is also beautiful and innovative.
+All of this work and detail is to offer a welcome to everyone who walks or rolls through the door to say, “We’ve been waiting for you!”

 QUESTION #5: BOOST